 For non-workplaces containing more than 300 kg LPG

-- These certificates are issued under the Hazardous Substances and New Organisms (HSNO) Act (not the Health and Safety at Work Act), and should include a statement similar to:
+- These certificates are issued under the Hazardous Substances and New Organisms (HSNO) Act 1996 (not the Health and Safety at Work Act).
+They should include a statement similar to:

 “This certificate has been issued in accordance with section 82(a) of the HSNO Act 1996.
-It certifies that the relevant requirements have been met for the location and substance as required by clause 28 of the EPA Hazardous Substances (Hazardous Property Controls) Notice 2017”.
+It certifies that the relevant requirements have been met for the location and substance as required by clause 28 of the EPA Hazardous Substances (Hazardous Property Controls) Notice 2017.”

 Registering certificates and plaques

-The certificate must contain:
+The certificate must include:

-- A unique certificate number
+- a unique certificate number

-- Quantity of LPG at installation (kg)
+- the amount of LPG at the installation (in kg)

-- Certificate expiry date.
+- the certificate expiry date.

 Information for enforcement agencies for LPG compliance

-- Sites containing 100–300 kg LPG must have a valid compliance plaque installed in a prominent position.
+- Sites containing 100–300 kg of LPG must have a valid compliance plaque installed in a prominent position.

 - Sites containing more than 300 kg of LPG must have a valid HSNO certificate.